Facing Assault Charges in Cincinnati? Our Criminal Defense Attorneys Can Help

 4. You Acted in Self-Defense

-You have a right to defend yourself if someone attacks you.
+You have the right to defend yourself if someone attacks you.
 In most cases, you can use as much force as you believe necessary to stop the other person.
 That means you should not use lethal force if the other person is not likely to cause death or serious injury.
 However, self-defense is a valid assault defense.

 5. You Acted in Defense of Others